ArshadChowdhury/Daily-Blog-Updated/README.md

 # Daily-Blog App
-## This daily blog app is to make daily blogs of me.
+## This daily blog app is to make daily blogs of me although I don't use it much
 ### live site url - https://dailyblogbyarshad.herokuapp.com/

 ### It takes a post from user and saves it in the Database using MongoDB and render it back instantly. <br>